SGG-Modding/deppth/README.md

 ### Dependencies

-Deppth2 technically has two required dependencies, `pillow` and `lz4`, as they are the primary tools that deppth2 uses.
+Deppth2 has three required dependencies, `pillow`, `PyTexturePacker` and `lz4`, as they are the primary tools that deppth2 uses.
 If an optional dependency is missing, Deppth2 will abort an operation dependent on that module informing you of the missing module.

-> As packages primarily contain sprite sheets, deppth2 uses Pillow to work with the image data within. <br>
+> As packages primarily contain sprite sheets, deppth2 uses [Pillow](https://pypi.org/project/pillow/) to work with the image data within. <br>
+> [PyTexturePacker](https://pypi.org/project/PyTexturePacker/) is required to create spiresheets and atlases. <br>
-> Hades/Hades 2 uses LZ4 compression on its packages, and as such, lz4 is automatically installed to allow for deppth2 to work with Hades/Hades 2.
+> Hades/Hades 2 uses LZ4 compression on its packages, and as such, [lz4](https://pypi.org/project/lz4/) is automatically installed to allow for deppth2 to work with Hades/Hades 2.

 Transistor and Pyre both use LZF compression on their packages.
 If you plan to work with these packages, you'll want to install the LZF module: `pip install lzf`.
 You may need to install C++ build tools to get this dependency to install correctly.